The Big Picture on Questions To Ask Before Buying Rental Property:

 6. Who’s going to manage the property?

 Managing your first few rental properties can be an excellent education, and I highly recommend it.
-It makes you a better rental investor because it forces you to develop a better sense for what tenants look for, how to buy rental properties that will attract good tenants, and the job of being a landlord.
+It makes you a better rental investor because it forces you to develop a better sense of what tenants look for, how to buy rental properties that will attract good tenants, and the job of being a landlord.

-You can always outsource property management later, after you’ve gotten the hang of being a landlord.
+You can always outsource property management later after you’ve gotten the hang of being a landlord.

 To make your life easier as a solo landlord, we offer free landlord software that helps you automate your property management.
 Here’s a quick overview of exactly what you can do with our landlord app: